parthusun8/garuda-hacks-backend/readme.md

 ### 'npm start'

-There are the following API's made:
+These are the following API's made:

 Base Url -- localhost:3000